-- 1. Continue to eliminate barriers toward full integration of transit fares; - 2.
-Focus on service integration, beginning with the FRTN, and including planning and operating transit services as if boundaries did not exist; addressing legislative and operational changes, such as "closed door" policies; schedule alignment; access to regional destinations; specialized services; and cross-boundary services. - 3.
-Develop a region-wide customer charter for the transit experience with shared objectives, targets and reporting, advancing shared accountability;

-- 4. Harmonize wayfinding among all transit agencies as infrastructure, services and improvements come online; - 5.
-As contemplated in Metrolinx's GO Rail Station Access Plan, make improvements on station property and remove obstacles to improvements to active transportation, transit and implementation of new on-demand services off station property; - 6.
-Focusing on transit stations, develop an approach to parking cost recovery that enhances access and convenience and drives ridership; - 7.
-Harmonize road design standards to help achieve the objectives of the Growth Plan and support RTP projects including Priority Bus, goods movement, the regional cycling network, managed lanes and Vision Zero; - 8.
-Harmonize parking standards to allow for local conditions to more firmly anchor parking provision to land use and transportation objectives; - 9.
-Expand the Smart Commute program with large employers and sites to improve efforts to adjust schedules, broaden telework and shift demand to transit and active transportation; and - 10.
+- 1. Continue to eliminate barriers toward full integration of transit fares. - 2.
+Focus on service integration, beginning with the FRTN, and including planning and operating transit services as if boundaries did not exist; addressing legislative and operational barriers, such as "closed door" policies; schedule alignment; access to regional destinations; specialized services; and cross-boundary services. - 3.
+Value Design Excellence as a core success factor for the regional customer experience, and support this initiative through implementation. - 4.
+Develop a region-wide customer charter for the transit experience with shared objectives, targets and reporting, advancing shared accountability. - 5.
+Harmonize wayfinding among all transit agencies as infrastructure, services and improvements come online. - 6.
+As in Metrolinx's GO Rail Station Access Plan (2016), make improvements on station property and remove obstacles to improvements to active transportation, transit and implementation of new on-demand services off station property. - 7.
+Focusing on transit stations, develop an approach to parking cost recovery that enhances access and convenience and drives ridership. - 8.
+Harmonize road design standards to help achieve the objectives of the Growth Plan and support RTP projects including Priority Bus, goods movement, the regional cycling network, managed lanes and Vision Zero. - 9.
+Harmonize parking standards to allow for local conditions to more firmly anchor parking provision to land use and transportation objectives. - 10.
+Expand the Smart Commute program with large employers and sites to improve efforts to adjust schedules, broaden telework and shift demand to transit and active transportation. - 11.
 With school boards and schools, boost the adoption and effective implementation of school travel programs to reduce peak demand and improve safety.

-Integrate land use and transportation
+Strategy 4 Integrate transportation and land use